davidbeard741/arcticfrenz-data/README.md

 ### Step 2: Create a Notebook

-- [Google Colab](www.) - a notebooks are Jupyter notebooks that run in the cloud and are highly integrated with Google Drive
+- [Google Colab](www.)
+Colab notebooks are Jupyter notebooks that run in the cloud.